Chicago Multi Car Accident Attorney

 When there’s an accident involving more than two vehicles, there can be multiple drivers at fault.

 We often hear on the news about a multiple-vehicle collisions on the I-57, Kennedy Expressway or another Chicago thoroughfare without giving it much thought.
 But if you’re the one involved in a multiple-car pile up, the magnitude of the property damage, injuries and expenses incurred can be shocking.
+Costs in fatal crashes can exceed millions of dollars.
 Equally shocking is the fact that these accidents can result in fierce legal battles that last for months or even years.

 Why are multi car accidents so complicated?